mobiletonster/blogposts/code/cloud/azure-key-storage.md

 dotnet add package Azure.Security.KeyVault.Secrets
 ```

-Additionally, you can use the `Manage nuget packages` GUI if you prefer by right clicking the project and choose `Manage nuget packages`
+Additionally, you can use the `Manage nuget packages` GUI, if you prefer, by right clicking the project and choose `Manage nuget packages`

 ### Update The Code

-Find and open the Startup.cs file in your webapp project.
+Find and open the HomeController.cs file in your MyWebApp project.
+(The MyWebApp project was created in a previous article about [AspNetCore UserSecrets]("")).

 Add these lines to the header: